The LCLStream Ecosystem for Multi-Institutional Dataset Exploration

 \section{Discussion}

+Data streaming is an emerging technological area within DOE's IRI (Integrated Research Infrastructure).
+Our work follows the pattern of the GRETA/Deleria project,\cite{greta} but uses published, open-source, and modular software components targeted to the field of X-ray image analysis.
+Compared to the edge-to-exascale framework,\cite{yin24} our work focuses on well-defined intermediate data formats and repeatable, modular processing steps.
+We also target GB/sec data rates arising from high-frequency X-ray sources, as opposed to somewhat lower data rates from synchrotrons or MB/sec data rates from neutron detectors and automated laboratories.
+The latter types of data flows can still be handled by pub/sub message transport models, as demonstrated by INTERSECT\cite{thakur22} or BlueSky\cite{wijesinghe_bluesky_2024} projects.
+Both the latter frameworks have the somewhat larger goal of controlling online experiments.
+We do not seek to replace those frameworks, but rather to provide a modular data request and transport mechanism.

-Discussions with the project team have highlighted the importance of continued, close collaboration between LCLS, S3DF and leadership compute facilities on these components.
-Although the team-developed microservices work in concert to accomplish streaming in their current form, greater integration with facility-deployed infrastructure will continue to improve their re-usability across sites and reliability for production work.
-Key areas of improvement include 1) eliminating manual intervention steps during install, startup, and execution (such as starting servers and creating ssh tunnels) 2) reducing site-specific adaptations needed to interoperate across different experiment and compute facility API-s, 3) standardizing security technologies (such as mutual TLS authentication), 4) solving the "co-scheduling" problem for simultaneous commitment of beam time, network bandwidth, and compute resources, and 5) providing unencumbered access to fast, open-source data movement services (e.g. XRootD or FTS3) for managing site-to-site file copies.
+Central to this project's success has been a continued, close collaboration between the DOE-IRI pathfinder projects, LCLS, S3DF, and leadership compute facilities.
+The design boundaries between the components we eventually arrived at were shaped by sharing ideas and preliminary implementations of workflows among all these groups.
+The team-developed microservices described here work in concert to accomplish streaming.
+Continued work on the IRI progam promises even greater integration with facility-deployed infrastructure that will continue to improve their re-usability across sites and reliability for production work.

+Metrics for measuring the pace of improvement include: 1) eliminating manual intervention steps during install, startup, and execution (such as starting servers and creating ssh tunnels) 2) reducing site-specific adaptations needed to interoperate across different experiment and compute facility API-s, 3) standardizing security technologies (such as mutual TLS authentication) needed to connect network sockets between data producers and consumers, 4) solving the "co-scheduling" problem for simultaneous commitment of beam time, network bandwidth, and compute resources, and 5) providing unencumbered access to fast, open-source data movement services (e.g. XRootD or FTS3) for managing site-to-site file copies.